heitorvrb/kitesurfdb/plan.md

 - [x] F5 should refresh the results of the opened tab
 - [x] Middle click on the tab handle should close the tab

+- [ ] In an sql editor, hitting F5 should do the same as the Run button
+- [ ] Ctrl+W should close the tab
+- [ ] Ctrl+tab to move to the right tab, Ctrl+shift+tab to move to the left tab

+- [ ] Search funcionality, open a modal to type something and find any database object (table, function, view, trigger) with that name.
+Acessible via a Search option in the top system menu or via shortcut Ctrl+F.
+- [ ] Ordering on any tab, editor, table or view.
+Clicking on the column header cycles between adding it to the sql as order asc, order desc, or removing it from the order portion of the sql.

 ### Future (Phase 6+)